Where are the French riots and why are they happening?

 What has been the response from the government?

-President Emmanuel Macron held a crisis meeting with senior ministers over the shooting on Thursday morning and Mr Darmanin announced afterwards that 40,000 policemen would be deployed across the country, including 5,000 in the Paris region, on Thursday evening to put on end to the unrest.
+President Emmanuel Macron held a crisis meeting with senior ministers over the shooting on Friday morning – the second in two days.

-"The response of the state must be extremely firm," Mr Darmanin said.
+The French government has so far stopped short of declaring a state of emergency — a measure taken to quell weeks of rioting around France that followed the accidental death of two boys fleeing police in 2005.

-Both Darmanin and the prime minister, Elisabeth Borne, have ruled out declaring a state of emergency for now.
+Mr Darmanin said the Interior Ministry had issued instructions for the complete shutdown of all public bus and tram services before sunset on Friday

 Reuters and the Associated Press contributed to this report